 We will start the tour at Teresa’s house, a remodeled palacete in Palma, and finish at her estate, La Almudaina, in the Mallorcan countryside, for a meal of Mallorcan delicacies, many of which Teresa and Joan produce on their properties.
 In between we will relax into and explore the islands.

 DATES - May 22-30, 2020

 PRICE - $7000 Per Person

 The trip is designed for experienced travelers with a passion for great food made the traditional way – food that is deeply connected to the people and culture of the place.
 We encourage open minds, adventurous spirits, and a deep passion for traditional foods.
 Our guests are adults of all ages, who enjoy walking and exploring places on their own, as well as with the group.
-We keep the group small: no more than 12 guests will travel with an experienced host from Zingerman’s, plus our longtime friend and wine expert, Gábor Bánfalvi.
+We keep the group small: no more than 15 guests will travel with our experienced hosts from Zingerman’s, plus our longtime Spanish friends John and Ana.

-Behind the scenes visits to artisanal producers, local farmers markets, hands-on cooking experiences, and learning about the highly valued wines of the region.
+Behind the scenes visits to artisanal producers, local farmers markets, hands-on cooking experiences, and visiting the beautiful terrain of the island.

 A Zingerman’s tour host and our guides will be at your disposal at all times.

 Transportation by air-conditioned private bus during the tour.